NextJs App Ensaf Academia

 - Client: Student uploads a PDF certificate for an approved course access (

-). - Server Action:
+app/dashboard/page.tsx). - Server Action:

-is called. - Action Logic: Verifies user.
+uploadCertifis called. - Action Logic: Verifies user.

 Supabase Storage: Uploads the certificate PDF.